 Additionally, in October 2018, the founder and developer of the eco search engine Christian Kroll gave part of his shares of the company to the Purpose Foundation.
 By so doing, Kroll and consequently, the co-owner of Ecosia Tim Schumacher gave up their rights to take out profits from Ecosia or to sell the company.

 Is Ecosia privacy focused?

 Ecosia considers itself a privacy-friendly eco search engine, stating that they are “interested in trees, not your data.”
 Every search carried out on the search engine is SSL encrypted and not saved.
-Unlike Google, which uses Google Analytics to track user behaviours, Ecosia does not use tracking tools nor does it create personal profiles based on user behaviour.
+Unlike Google, which uses Google Analytics to track user behaviors, Ecosia does not use tracking tools nor does it create personal profiles based on user behavior.
 Thus, users do not have to worry about the company selling their data to companies for their adverts.

 What are the benefits of Ecosia to the world?

-The Ecosia’s reforestation project is focused on “biodiversity hotspots” – which includes regions of the world with a variety of unique species and/or impoverished communities which may be unable to handle large scale tree-planting on their own.
+Ecosia’s reforestation project is focused on “biodiversity hotspots” – which includes regions of the world with a variety of unique species and/or impoverished communities that may be unable to handle large scale tree-planting on their own.
 There are several benefits of reforestation and while the immediate environment stands to gain a lot more than the rest of the world, the planting of trees is a globally beneficial project.
 Reforestation can help to:

 - Curb desertification to help keep the soil productive

 - Absorb carbon dioxide from the atmosphere and thus help control global warming

 - Provide a safe and natural habitat for wildlife